superzadeh/MarkdownServer/readme.md

 By default, all files within the folder ./markdown will be served.
 This folder can be changed by setting the environment variable `MARKDOWN_FOLDER`.

+URL requests can use NTLM authentication.
+To do so, set the following environment variables:
+  - NTLM_USERNAME
+  - NTLM_PASSWORD
+  - NTLM_DOMAIN

+To load files from an external URL, set the following environment variable:
+  - MARKDOWN_ROOT_URL

+You can then access the files using `http://localhost:3000/external/filename`, where the file loaded will be located at MARKDOWN_ROOT_URL/filename.md.
+Example:
+  - If MARKDOWN_ROOT_URL is `http://google.com/`, then `http://localhost:3000/external/filename` will load the
+  file at the url `http://google.com/filename.md`.

+Note that for IIS hosting, environment variables can be set using appSettings in the webconfig where the key is the name of the environment variable and the value is its value.

 ## Contributions
 Pull requests are welcome, as long you keep this thing simple.
 I want it to be and remain a very simple solution to serve markdown files.